Prone to Protest

 The Parliament was eventually entered and the building of Radio Television of Serbia (RTS) — the national television at the time largely associated with Milošević — was set on fire.
 The following day Milošević appeared on television and admitted defeat.

 Many things have changed since October 2000 — and in the realm of media particularly.
-The Internet, until then available only to a fraction of the worldwide population (5.8 percent, according to internetworldstats.com) and an even smaller segment of the Serbian population, has become widely accessible.
+The internet, until then available only to a fraction of the worldwide population (5.8 percent, according to internetworldstats.com) and an even smaller segment of the Serbian population, has become widely accessible.
 Our mobile technology became more sophisticated, our devices longer and wider, thinner and smarter.
-We now buy less newspapers and we watch less television.
+We now buy less newspapers and watch less television.
 We have social and streaming networks and with them, fundamentally new ways of acquiring news and savoring in entertainment.

 Everything about these technological advancements implies that their effects on the media could be little but democratizing, yet the shadow of media oppression currently cast over Serbian citizens stands as one of the main reasons the country’s dilapidated streets are now feeling the most massive protests since Oct.
 5, 2000.